Rayanworkout/Email-Spam-Detector/README.md

 # Email Spam Detector

 This project is a basic email classifier that uses random forest to classify emails as spam or not ham (legit).
 I grabbed 3 datasets from the web and I combined them into one.
-Unfortunately, my machine is not powerful enough to handle the entire dataset, so I had to reduce the size of the dataset to 5000 emails.

 The dataset is split into 80% training and 20% testing.
+Current accuracy is 0.96, but the sample is very small.

 I also included the model that I trained on the dataset.
 You can use it to classify emails without having to train the model yourself.